influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/data.md

 withZipMixin(zip)
 ```

-ZipStrategy will unzip zipped input artifacts
+"ZipStrategy will unzip zipped input artifacts"

 **Note:** This function appends passed data to existing values

 ## obj source.artifactPaths.archive.tar

-TarStrategy will tar and gzip the file or directory when saving
+"TarStrategy will tar and gzip the file or directory when saving"

 ### fn source.artifactPaths.archive.tar.withCompressionLevel